amitmse/in_Python_/Neural Network/README.md

  ## Cost function :

- 	Sometimes the algorithm we create might predict the value incorrectly, so we need cost function.
 	It tried to quantify the error factor of neural network.
 It calculates how well the neural network is performing based on the actual vs predicted value.
 Error factor = Predicted – Actual.